 Help all of your children to realise their unique talents and skills.
 As with any twins (or triplets) (or any siblings for that matter!), there may be a lot of competition.
 One twin mom with 4 year old boy girl twins struggled to find a way to explain her son’s autism to her daughter.
 She felt that calling her son special meant that her daughter feel that she wasn’t special.
 As mentioned above, find what is special about each child and celebrate that.
 Your autistic twin may be very funny, and your non-autistic twin might be better at drawing.
 They are both valid and valuable!

 Encourage your children to share their thoughts and feelings about their autistic sibling and be ready to validate their emotions.
 Miriam shared a sweet story about her 9 year old boy girl twins, where just her son is autistic.
 Her daughter asked if she could tell her mom something at bedtime.
-She showed her a drawing where there were two sets of lines – one set lined up straight, and the other set had several missed or incorrect connections.
+She showed her a drawing where there were two sets of lines – one set of wires lined up straight, and the other set had several missed or incorrect connections.

 Her daughter said that “…it’s ok to have autism….Isaac does HAVE wires.
 He has a brain.
 He is trying….He finds everything so hard doesn’t he?
 This is his writing wire…it’s supposed to be connected to the writing one at the bottom but instead it’s connected to the playing with friends wire.
 It’s all so hard when your brain gets confused but I know he is trying!”
 If we share with our children, it’s amazing how open and understanding they can be!